1.1 Concepts

 ]

-conf_override/1 callback of the root project module allows to override configuration of the child projects.
+conf_override/1 callback of the root project module allows to override configuration of any child project.

 "some_project" ->